October 19th, 2006

 [tag]Microsoft[/tag] is sitting on a winner with [tag]Windows Vista[/tag], why are they creating so much bad publicity for the operating system with all these crazy limitations.

 This entry was posted on Thursday, October 19th, 2006 at 21:09 and is filed under PC Doctor's Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.